firebase/firebase-ios-sdk/docs/firebase_in_libraries.md

 leads to undefined behavior (especially when different versions of the static framework are linked to the app and the dynamic framework).
 For example, a `dispatch_once` may or may not perform the correct initialization since there are now two entities to initialize.
-Here are couple more examples of issues related to this undefined behavior:
+Here are a couple more examples of issues related to this undefined behavior:
 [#4315](https://github.com/firebase/firebase-ios-sdk/issues/4315),
 [#5152](https://github.com/firebase/firebase-ios-sdk/issues/4315).